Lisp interpreter

 .

-Joke explanation: as you can imagine, C already features a function to accomplish this, and it’s called atoi
+Joke explanation: as you can imagine, C already features a function to accomplish precisely this for exactly the same reasons, and it’s called atoi

-.
-We will be reimplementing it ourselves because it’s simple and fun.
+(“Ascii TO Integer”) by the same logic.
+We will be reimplementing it ourselves because reimplementing standard libraries from scratch is easy and fun.

 latoi